fufuok/utils/xsync/DOC.md

 func (m *MapOf[V]) Store(key string, value V)
 ```

-Store sets the value for a key\.
+Store sets the value for a key.

 ## type RBMutex

-A RBMutex is a reader biased reader/writer mutual exclusion lock\.
-The lock can be held by an many readers or a single writer\.
-The zero value for a RBMutex is an unlocked mutex\.
+A RBMutex is a reader biased reader/writer mutual exclusion lock.
+The lock can be held by an many readers or a single writer.
+The zero value for a RBMutex is an unlocked mutex.

-A RBMutex must not be copied after first use\.
+A RBMutex must not be copied after first use.

 RBMutex is based on the BRAVO \(Biased Locking for Reader\-Writer Locks\) algorithm: https://arxiv.org/pdf/1810.01553.pdf

-RBMutex is a specialized mutex for scenarios\, such as caches\, where the vast majority of locks are acquired by readers and write lock acquire attempts are infrequent\.
-In such scenarios\, RBMutex performs better than the sync\.RWMutex on large multicore machines\.
+RBMutex is a specialized mutex for scenarios, such as caches, where the vast majority of locks are acquired by readers and write lock acquire attempts are infrequent.
+In such scenarios, RBMutex performs better than the sync.RWMutex on large multicore machines.

-RBMutex extends sync\.RWMutex internally and uses it as the "reader bias disabled" fallback\, so the same semantics apply\.
-The only noticeable difference is in reader tokens returned from the RLock/RUnlock methods\.
+RBMutex extends sync.RWMutex internally and uses it as the "reader bias disabled" fallback, so the same semantics apply.
+The only noticeable difference is in reader tokens returned from the RLock/RUnlock methods.

 ```go
 type RBMutex struct {